KarolSU96/focus-nest/README.md

 ## Acknowledgments
 I would like to thank:
-- My mentor, [Lauren-Nicole](https://github.com/CluelessBiker) for her support and enrouragement throughout the development of this project.
+- My mentor, [Lauren-Nicole](https://github.com/CluelessBiker) for her support and encouragement throughout the development of this project.
-- Code Insitute tutor team for their help and assistance with debugging some of the project bugs.
+- Code Institute tutor team for their help and assistance with debugging some of the project bugs.
-- Conde Institute for the UseClickOutSideToggle function and CurrentUserContext.
+- Code Institute for the UseClickOutsideToggle function and CurrentUserContext.
 - [Am I Responsive](https://ui.dev/amiresponsive) for providing a useful, easy to use, website responsiveness visualisation tool.
 - [PGBS](https://www.proglobalbusinesssolutions.com/css-hover-effects/) and [Dev.to](https://dev.to/kiranrajvjd/12-simple-css-hover-effects-95d) for inspiration for the CSS hover effects.
 - [SevemStorm](https://www.pexels.com/@sevenstormphotography/) from Pexels for the sign in image